Israel Russell

 Israel Cook Russell, LL.D.
-(December 10, 1852 – May 1, 1906) was an American geologist and geographer who explored Alaska in the late 19th century.
+(December 10, 1852 – May 1, 1906) was an American geologist and geographer known for his seminal work on paleolakes of the Great Basin and exploration of Alaska in the late 19th century.

 Early life and education

 Russell was born at Garrattsville, New York, on December 10, 1852.
 He received B.S. and C.E. degrees in 1872 from the University of the City of New York (now New York University), and later studied at the School of Mines, Columbia College.

 Career

 In 1874 he accompanied one of the parties sent out by the United States government to observe the transit of Venus, and was stationed at Queenstown, New Zealand.
 On his return in 1875 he was appointed assistant in geology at the School of mines, and in 1878 he became assistant geologist on the United States geological and geographical survey west of the 100th meridian.